GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_group_[Group].md

-can_accept_guest | Boolean | If the group can accept guest members nb_users | Integer | The number of users inside that group dates | Object | The dates that group start | Date | When the project start end | Date | When the project end
+can_accept_guest | Boolean | If the group can accept guest members nb_users | Integer | The number of users inside that group dates | Object | The dates that group dates.start | Date | When the project start dates.end | Date | When the project end